sjbennett123/polarlarp/content/current_writeups/stolen_child/_index.md

 scenes:
   -
     oog: Cabin
     ig: A cave away from the city.
-Scene Discription: The enterence to the cave is narrow [door stop used to hold door].
+Scene Description The entrance to the cave is narrow [door stop used to hold door].
 Once inside, the cave opens up to a chamber the size of a cabin.
 The cave has the look of being used, there is blood smeared on the walls.

 running_notes: |
   - Order of importance in filling NPCs: Varyn Giljek, Tarrasch Bishop, Tarrasch White Pawn-Leviathan, Tarrasch Black Pawn- Chaos Caster, Tarrasch Black Pawn- Fighter